KV1: Tomb layout

 Typical of tombs from this period, KV1 is laid out along a straight axis.
 The successors of Ramesses III constructed tombs that had followed this pattern and were all decorated in much the same manner as each other.
 It consists of four major parts: the entrance, a passageway, the burial chamber containing the sarcophagus, and a smaller room at the end.

 Ramesses VII was in the seventh year of his reign when he died.
 There is evidence that the burial chamber was expanded from its original design as a corridor, and work on a subsequent room at the end of the tomb was halted.

 The decoration within the passageway of the tomb contains illustrations from the Book of Gates, the Book of Caverns as well as the Book of the Earth.
 The walls of the burial chamber are decorated with extracts from the Book of the Earth.
 In terms of style and themes it closely follows that of its immediate predecessor, Ramesses VI's KV9, though the ceiling within the burial chamber contains a double image of the sky goddess Nut, reflecting a style used in tomb paintings used by pharaohs of the previous dynasty.

 Within the burial chamber a depression has been cut into the rock, with an inverted box of stone shaped roughly like a cartouche placed over it.
-This is the last known example of a sarcophagus placed in a royal tomb, all subsequent burials consisting of deeper pits which were covered by a lid.
+This is the last known example of a sarcophagus placed in a royal tomb in the Valley of the Kings, all subsequent burials consisting of deeper pits which were covered by a lid.
 The tomb was robbed in antiquity, and the mummy presumably lost, though four cups inscribed with the pharaoh's name were found in the "royal cache" in DB320 along with the remains of other pharaohs.